Staffwerke/vm-babysitter/README.md

 *We welcome contributions about corresponding bind mounts for other GNU/Linux distributions*

 ### SSH key:

-Assuming you have, or can create a pair of RSA keys (3072 bits or above is recommended) you can install the public key onto the remote hosts (as the user you want to connect); and make the private key available for VM-Babysitter into a specific folder, just like this:
+Assuming you have, or can create a pair of RSA keys (3072 bits or above is recommended) you can install the public key onto the involved hosts (as the user you want to connect) and make the private key available for VM-Babysitter into a specific folder, just like this:

 ```
     -v /data/docker/apps/vm-baybysitter/private/<name-of-your-private-ssh-key>:/private/hostname.key:ro
 ```

-Note that instead of a folder, the private key file is bind mounted read-only, at a container path and name as of env var `SSH_OPTIONS` default value indicates.
+Note that instead of the folder, the private key file is bind mounted instead (as read-only), at container's path and file name stated in env var `SSH_OPTIONS`.

-In addition, the private key must be owned by 'root' (user & group) and has Unix permissions '0600'
+In addition, the private key must be owned by 'root' (both user & group) and must have Unix permissions '0600'

 ### Persistent logs:
 Finally, to have persistent logs of what is happening with VM-Babysitter and all scheduled tasks, create a mount point like this:

 ```